GrieferAtWork/KOSmk4/kos/src/kernel/include/sched/sig.md

 - case #1: `atomic_write(&is_ready, true);` happens before `task_connect(&became_ready)`:
 	- `sig_broadcast(&became_ready)` has no-one to notify
 	- The caller of `wait_until_ready()` will notice this in line #6
-	- The `wait_until_ready()` function never starts blocking Note that since this case is usually the most likely one, another test of the `is_ready` condition usually also happens before the initial connect.
+	- The `wait_until_ready()` function never starts blocking.
+Note that since this case is usually the most likely one, another test of the `is_ready` condition usually also happens before the initial connect.
 Though since no connect() will have happened at that point, such a test wouldn't be interlocked, and can only ever serve to speed up the case where an object is already ready from the get-go.
-Such models are referred to as test+connect+test, whereas the minimal requirement for race-less synchronization is connect+test.
+Such models are referred to as test+connect+test, though the minimal requirement for race-less synchronization is always connect+test.
 - case #2: `atomic_write(&is_ready, true);` happens after `task_connect(&became_ready)`, but before `atomic_read(&is_ready)`.
 	- Line #6 will notice this, and disconnect from the `became_ready` signal once again, and the waiting thread never starts blocking.
-- case #3: `atomic_write(&is_ready, true);` happens after `if (atomic_read&(&is_ready))`
+- case #3: `atomic_write(&is_ready, true);` happens after `if (atomic_read(&is_ready))`
 	- In this case, the caller of `wait_until_ready()` will end up inside of `task_waitfor()`, which will return as soon as line #15 gets executed.
 	- Because by this point, the waiting thread has already been connected to the `became_ready` signal, it doesn't matter if `sig_broadcast()` is called before, or after `task_waitfor();`.
 In both cases, `task_waitfor()` will not return before `sig_broadcast()` has been called, but will return as soon as it has been called.